ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/TechnicalOverview.rst

    * - Repository for the Unified Workflow (UW) Toolkit
      - https://github.com/ufs-community/workflow-tools

-The UFS Weather Model contains a number of sub-repositories, which are documented `here <https://ufs-weather-model.readthedocs.io/en/latest/CodeOverview.html>`__.
+The UFS Weather Model contains a number of sub-repositories, which are documented :doc:`here <ufs-wm:CodeOverview>`.

-..
-COMMENT: Update link to release docs!

 .. note::
    The prerequisite libraries (including NCEP Libraries and external libraries) are not included in the UFS SRW Application repository.
 The `spack-stack <https://github.com/JCSDA/spack-stack>`__ repository assembles these prerequisite libraries.
 Spack-stack has already been built on `preconfigured (Level 1) platforms <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
 However, it must be built on other systems.
 See the :doc:`spack-stack Documentation <spack-stack:index>` for details on installing spack-stack.